Mjzeolla/LaundryConnect2/README.md

 - Implementing the ability to favorite locations
 - Updating the website anytime the database received data from the webscraper

-## Group member contributions
+## Contributions

 **Owen McGinley**:
 - Developed the webscraper for the laundry data
   - Hosted webscraper on personal server
   - Implemented auto data fetching every two minutes
-  - Pushed the webscraper data to mongo
 - Worked on backend
 - Did frontend UI touchups

 **Michael Zeolla**:
+- Developed the webscraper for the laundry data
+  - Pushed the webscraper data to mongo
 - Worked on frontend
   - Built the basic structure of the website
   - Implemented the favoriting feature